 I decided to make this beet hummus to suit my taste using only 2 beets, one can of white beans, garlic, olive oil, lemon juice, tahini paste, cumin and a touch of sour cream.

-Hummus is a dip or spread, a wonderful alternative to other dips.
-If you make it yourself, you can control the amount of sodium and other seasonings, plus you can easily modify the flavors added to suit your family's taste.
+Hummus is creamy textured dip or spread, and a wonderful alternative to other dips.
+If you make it yourself, you can control the amount of sodium and other seasonings, plus you can easily modify the flavors added to suit your family’s taste.

-Honestly, once you boil the beets, there's nothing to it to add in the rest of the ingredients to a food processor and blend everything together until smooth.
-Less than 10 minutes.
+Honestly, once you boil the beets, there’s nothing to it!
+Just add in the rest of the ingredients to a food processor and blend everything together until smooth.
+Less than 10 minutes to make.

 And, the BEST part?